 Step 7: Cut Your Seat and Back Slats

-Afterward, you can start drilling pilot holes and countersinking them at about 3/4″ from the end of your piece.
-Try to get as close to its edge as possible, but make sure not to let your countersinking ruin the wood.
+- Afterward, you can start drilling pilot holes and countersinking them at about 3/4″ from the end of your piece.
+Try to get as close to its edge as possible, but make sure not to let your countersinking ruin the pallet.

 You’ll also be needing seven back slats.
 This is a great opportunity to use some of those less perfect boards.
 Just choose ones that are approximately 34″-36″ long.